atkinson/jquery-django-messages/README.markdown

-# jQuery Message Slider Plugin
+# Credit
+Firstly, this plugin is built upon the work of  Henrik Joreteg, which can be found here: http://projects.joreteg.com/jquery-sliding-message/

+# What is it?
-This plugin provides a cool way to temporarily display messages to the user.
+A jQuery plugin which provides a cool way to temporarily display messages to the user.
+Messages slide in vertically, and slide out again after a few seconds.

+I made these changes so that it can be used as a display mechanism for django.contrib.messages, but it does not depend on Django in any way.

 # Requires
 jQuery